 The Armenian legion was formed to invade Cilicia (Southern Turkey) with the help of French supplies and officers.
 However, by December 1921, the Turkish nationalists were able to slowly fend off the Armenian legion and liberate their cities.
 The French noticing the destruction caused by the Armenian legion on civilian populations decided their interests lay in Syria and not in Cilicia so they made a deal with the Turkish Grant National Assembly in Ankara and withdrew from Cilicia.
 [6]

 The invasions in the East by the Armenian Republic, which had now ceased to receive aid from Russia due to the Bolshevik Revolution, had caused much destruction of Turks and Kurds in Eastern Turkey.
-The conflict had created an ethnic communal warfare where both sides were disorganized guerilla bands seeking revenge for past massacres and wars.
+The conflict had created an ethnic communal warfare where both sides were disorganized guerrilla bands seeking revenge for past massacres and wars.
 Ethnic hatred grew as proper government or civil order disappeared, replaced by massacres, ethnic cleansing, and warfare.
 The local Armenians banded together with Armenian nationalism that had been born in the 1870s, fueled by the Armenian Revolutionary Federation (Dashnaks) and the Hunchaks who opposed Islamic rule of Christian Armenians.
 The Armenians remembered the Ottoman Relocation Laws (today Armenians claim it was an Armenian Genocide), and the Turks and Kurds remembered the Armenian betrayal and enforcement of Russia, both of which brought equal death and destruction to the people of Eastern Anatolia.
 Nevertheless, with the help of Kazim Karabekir Pasha, the Turkish nationalists had finally arrived to easily drive away the disorganized and unaided Armenians.
 [7]

 Definition of Turkish Nationalism